Qatar fund makes joint approach for Canary Wharf-owner Songbird

 Songbird shares surged more than 22 percent to 320 pence, their highest closing price for six years, putting the value of the group at around 2.3 billion pounds.

-Songbird in 2010 denied reports that Qatar's sovereign wealth fund had made a $700 million (441.78 million pound)-plus takeover approach.
+Songbird in 2010 denied reports that Qatar's sovereign wealth fund had made a $700 million-plus takeover approach.

 CONSERVATIVE VALUATION